krzakala/statphys-ml-notes/README.md

 ---

 This site hosts draft chapters based on lecture notes by
-**Florent Krzakala, Bruno Loureiro, Lenka Zdeborová, Antoine Maillard**.
+**Florent Krzakala, Bruno Loureiro, Antoine Maillard and Lenka Zdeborová, **.

 ---